hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # enabling hd-idle auto start by changing line 'START_HD_IDLE=false' to have a value **true**
 START_HD_IDLE=true
 # Adding lines at the end for every disk, using the noted NAME
+# option -d = debug
+##Double check hd-idle works with your hard drive
+##sudo hd-idle -t ??? -d
+#   #Command line options:
+#   #-a name Set device name of disks for subsequent idle-time parameters -i.
+This parameter is optional in the sense that there's a default entry for all disks which are not named otherwise by using this parameter.
+This can also be a symlink (e.g. /dev/disk/by-uuid/...)
+#   #-i idle_time Idle time in seconds for the currently named disk(s) (-a name) or for all disks.
+#   #-c command_type Api call to stop the device.
+Possible values are scsi (default value) and ata.
+#   #-s symlink_policy Set the policy to resolve symlinks for devices.
+If set to 0, symlinks are resolve only on start.
+If set to 1, symlinks are also resolved on runtime until success.
+By default symlinks are only resolve on start.
+If the symlink doesn't resolve to a device, the default configuration will be applied.
+#   #-l logfile Name of logfile (written only after a disk has spun up or spun down).
+Please note that this option might cause the disk which holds the logfile to spin up just because another disk had some activity.
+On single-disk systems, this option should not cause any additional spinups.
+On systems with more than one disk, the disk where the log is written will be spun up.
+On raspberry based systems the log should be written to the SD card.
+#   #-t disk Spin-down the specified disk immediately and exit.
+#   #-d Debug mode.
+It will print debugging info to stdout/stderr (/var/log/syslog if started with systemctl)
+#   #-h Print usage information.
 # default timeout 300s = 5 mins
 # sda etc     timeout 900s = 15 mins
 HD_IDLE_OPTS="-i 300 -a /dev/sdb -i 900 -a /dev/sda -i 900 -l /var/log/hd-idle.log"